jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 ```

 Load these results in the spreadsheet program to investigate them further.
-Q. How many SNPs are associated?
+*Q*.
+How many SNPs are associated?
 Is this what you expect?
-Q. Why?
-Why not?
+Why?

 We can again use R to visualize these data.
 First make sure you are in the correct practical folder: